 Neil's interests as a designer are diverse and include: television and film, museum exhibit design, attraction design, theatre, opera, and teaching.

 Prior to his appointment at the University of Wisconsin-Madison, Neil spent two years in Los Angeles working as in Themed Entertainment as an Experience Designer for Themespace.
 Projects at Themespace included work on: The Secret Life of Pets at Universal Studios - LA, the Dodger Stadium All Star Game renovation, and Jurassic World the Ride at Universal Studios - LA among many others.
-Prior to his time in Los Angeles, Neil spent five years in New York City as a freelance Scenic Designer and Art Director working on over 100 productions.
+Prior to his time in Los Angeles, Neil spent five years in New York City as a freelance Scenic Designer and Art Director working on over 100 productions there.

 Neil was nominated along with the entire design team of The Time Machine for the New York Musical Festival's 2017 award for Best Overall Design.

-They were awarded the 2013 Scenic Design Fellowship at the Chautauqua Theatre Company.
+He was awarded the 2013 Scenic Design Fellowship at the Chautauqua Theatre Company.

 Television credits include Art Direction for episodes of The TODAY Show and Late Night with Seth Meyers.